mnbao1975/iCommerce/README.md

 ### Setup database servers

-Ensure MongoDB and Redis are installed and running on the local computer.
-Or we can use docker to get them run.
+Assume that MongoDB and Redis are installed and running on the local computer.
+Or we can use docker to get them run on the local machine.

 For MongoDB: